signaldatascience/R-curriculum/src/week5/day4/classification.md

 where $y_i \in \{-1, +1\}$ as usual and the $\alpha_i$s are positive constants.
 (If you are unfamiliar with the $\langle$ and $\rangle$ brackets, which represent the [inner product](https://en.wikipedia.org/wiki/Inner_product_space), you can just imagine in its place $\textbf{x} \cdot \textbf{x}_i$ or $\textbf{x}^\mathbf{\intercal} \textbf{x}_i$.)
 The non-support vectors contribute *nothing* to the final description of the hyperplane.

-The version of SVMs described above, which is linear and finds a hyperplane between linearly separable classes, is called **hard-margin SVM**, because we refuse to allow any points to be misclassified.
+In the above image, the bolded points are the support vectors of the maximum-margin hyperplane.
+Since we do not allow for the misclassification of *any* points, the support vectors are precisely the data points which fall exactly on the margin.
+This version of SVMs, which finds maximum-margin hyperplane between linearly separable classes, is called **hard-margin SVM**, because we allow no leeway for any misclassification; the margin is an *inviolable boundary* which *must* fully separate the two classes.

+### Soft-margin SVMs

-In contrast, **soft-margin SVM** maximizes the margin with one modification: the algorithm is allowed to misclassify points at a particular cost $C$.
-Hard-margin SVMs have some problems with overfitting to the data, so $C$ is like a regularization parameter.
+In contrast, **soft-margin SVM** maximizes the margin with one modification: the algorithm is allowed to misclassify points at a particular cost, where the cost increases with the distance through which a point would have to be "moved" for it to be classified correctly.

+The cost is controlled by a hyperparameter $C$.
+Hard-margin SVMs have some problems with overfitting to the data, so $C$ acts like a regularization parameter.
 (In the limit of $C \to \infty$, the soft-margin SVM becomes a hard-margin SVM.)
-For soft-margin SVM, the margin is in fact allowed to be *negative*; the more negative it becomes, the larger the number of support vectors.
+As such, the resulting margin is necessarily larger than the margin for a hard-margin SVM, because the margin is allowed to expand at the cost of misclassifying some of the training data.

+Consequently, the number of support vectors for the margin will typically be greater, with misclassified points all counting as support vectors.
+For some intuition into why misclassified points count as support vectors, imagine the soft-margin SVM actually "moving" them to the correct edge of the margin so that they're classified correctly (and not any further, because that would increase the cost of doing so unnecessarily).
+Since they are at the margin after being "moved", they properly count as support vectors for the maximum-margin hyperplane.

 In practice, soft-margin SVMs are superior to hard-margin SVMs even when the data are linearly separable.
 Hard-margin SVMs are sensitive to noise and outliers, as shown in the diagram below.